 Our Mission is dedicated to promoting the health, safety, welfare, compassionate care and protection of all animals through education and community outreach programs. www.humanesocietyvc.org

-To raise money and awareness of childhood cancer causes, primarily research into new treatments and cures and to encourage and empower others, especially children, to get involved and make a difference for children with cancer.
-Description-Alex's Lemonade Stand Foundation (ALSF) emerged from the front yard lemonade stand of cancer patient Alexandra “Alex” Scott (1996-2004).
-At the age of 4, Alex announced that she wanted to hold a lemonade stand to raise money to help find a cure for all children with cancer.
-Since Alex held that first stand, the Foundation bearing her name has evolved into a national fundraising movement, complete with thousands of volunteers across the country carrying on her legacy of hope.
-To date, Alex’s Lemonade Stand Foundation, a registered 501(c)3 charity, has raised more than $75 million toward fulfilling Alex’s dream of finding a cure, funding over 375 research projects nationally.
-There is also the Team Lemon training program which benefits Alex's Lemonade Stand Foundation.
+Alex's Lemonade Stand Foundation (ALSF) emerged from the front yard lemonade stand of cancer patient Alexandra “Alex” Scott (1996-2004).
+In 2000, 4-year-old Alex announced that she wanted to hold a lemonade stand to raise money to help find a cure for all children with cancer.
+Since Alex held that first stand, the Foundation bearing her name has evolved into a national fundraising movement, complete with thousands of supporters across the country carrying on her legacy of hope.
+To date, Alex’s Lemonade Stand Foundation, a registered 501(c)3 charity, has raised more than $100 million toward fulfilling Alex’s dream of finding a cure, funding over 475 pediatric cancer research projects nationally.
+For more information on Alex’s Lemonade Stand Foundation, visit AlexsLemonade.org.

 The mission of the Autism Society Ventura County is to improve the lives of all affected by Autism.
 We work to promote lifelong access and opportunity for all individuals within the autism spectrum and their families to be fully included members of the community.
 We achieve this through education, advocacy, the promotion of research, increasing public awareness, and collaboration with other agencies.
 ASVC’s annual charity race “Aut2Run!” attracts over a thousand competitive runners and walkers each April during Autism Awareness month.
 Aut2Run is the only competitive race held at the beautiful CSU Channel Islands campus with a 10K trail run, 5K walk, or entry in both races which is known as the 15K Hero Run. www.Aut2Run.org